ryncsn/bjut-client-old/README.md

 BJUT-android-client
 ===================
-An android app for students in BJUT.
+An android app for students in BJUT, development stopped.